Open Enrollment for 2018 benefits is October 23 - November 3, 2017.

 2018 benefits plan rates and additional open enrollment information will be available after August 21, 2017.

 While you are thinking about your benefits, now is a good time to think about any changes you may need to make.
+Download and review a checklist to help you get ready for Open Enrollment.

 - If there has been a change in your life, for example, marriage or divorce, now is a good time to think about your beneficiary designations.